CodyMacVay/Occupational-Specialism/May_26/mini_project_04/version2/readme.txt

-Copy everything from version 1 and add your logins and bookings as well as maybe manage bookings to increase to functionality of the website
+Version one is to develop your database as every website needs a backbone for the website to look and run functionally